carlosnavarroc/carlosnavarroc.github.io/_pages/industry.md

 - Translated technical results into actionable insights for decision-making
 - Experience delivering solutions under real-world constraints, including data limitations and stakeholder requirements
 - Strong focus on **deployable, real-world systems**, not only research prototypes
 - Proven ability to bridge academic research and applied industry solutions

+---

+## Context

+This page focuses on applied and deployed systems.

+For a structured view of projects and technical work over time, see the [Professional Logbook](https://carlosnavarroc.github.io/logbook/).

+For teaching and academic activities, see [Teaching](https://carlosnavarroc.github.io/teaching/).